 Made a mistake on your tax return or forgot to claim a tax credit or deduction – Don’t worry you can fix it!
 It is not as difficult as you might think.
 CRA acknowledges that the tax code is complex, and that people make mistakes or miss out on some important information.
 Hence CRA makes it easy for you to correct your tax return if you realize your mistake after filing your return.

 A tax return can be considered ‘incorrect’ or ‘incomplete’ for a variety of different reasons.
-It may involve simple things like forgetting to sign a form to significant issues like misreporting income or inaccurately calculating a deduction can all affect the validity of a tax return.
+It may involve simple things like forgetting to sign a form to significant issues like misreporting income or inaccurately calculating a deduction that can all affect the validity of a tax return.
 Making a mistake is not a big deal, instead it is important to rectify the situation by filing an amended tax return, where appropriate.
 It is recommended to contact an accounting firm as they are experts in their field before moving forward by yourself.

 Only one tax return is accepted by CRA per tax year.
 Once you have filed your tax return, you cannot file a new one.
 But you can amend the original by making any adjustments required.
 You will have to wait to receive your notice of assessment from CRA before submitting any adjustment requests.
 This is important for a couple of reasons.
 First, an early adjustment request may affect the processing time of the original return causing a delay in adjusting the tax return for any mistakes.
 Secondly, there is a possibility that CRA may itself adjust your original return.
 CRA has all your information and may adjust the credits that you missed.

 Amendments can be made for 10 previous years.
 CRA has three ways for you to file an adjustment request once you have received your notice of assessment